-Shortly after your dog has consumed a toxic substance, stomach pain and diarrhea begins.
+Shortly after your dog has consumed a toxic substance, stomach pain and diarrhea may ensue.

-Toxic substances also include things such as chocolate, mushrooms, human medications, laundry detergents, charcoal, as well as a number of plants.
+Toxic substances also include things such as chocolate, mushrooms, human medications, laundry detergents, charcoal, as well as various types of plants.

-Additional worrisome conditions that have loose stool as a symptom are bacterial and viral infections.
+Other worrisome conditions that may lead to loose stool include bacterial and viral infections.